 BONUS: Does ANZ Own Suncorp Now?

 Yes.
 In February 2024, the Australian Competition Tribunal overturned the ACCC’s decision, granting ANZ unconditional approval to acquire Suncorp Bank.
-The Tribunal concluded that the merger would not substantially lessen competition and would result in net public benefits.
+The Tribunal found that the merger would not substantially lessen competition and would deliver net public benefits.

-• Potential for Higher Rates: With fewer competitors, there may be less pressure on banks to offer competitive interest rates.
+- Potential for higher rates: With fewer competitors, there may be less incentive for banks to aggressively undercut interest rates, especially in certain lending segments.

-• Regulatory Oversight: The ACCC continues to monitor the banking sector to ensure fair competition and protect consumers.
+- Regulatory oversight: The ACCC continues to monitor the banking sector to ensure competition remains fair and consumers are not disadvantaged.

 Suncorp vs Other Banks: At-A-Glance Comparison